 Symptom Cause/Remedy The lid does not open.
-The power sources have been disconnected during recording or editing, or the battery have been exhausted. ⇒ Set the power sources again, or replace the exhausted battery with new ones.
-Editing could not be done.
-The power sources have been disconnected or a power outage occurred while editing.
-Editing result up to that point is not recorded on the disc.
-Do the editing operation again The tracks that are checked out from your computer cannot be erased.
+The power sources have been disconnected during recording or editing, or the battery have been exhausted.
+Set the power sources again, or replace the exhausted battery with new ones.
+Editing cannot be done.
+The power source has been disconnected or a power outage has occurred during editing.
+The editing done to that point is not saved to the disc.
+Do the editing operation again.
+You cannot erase a track checked out from your computer.
 This is due to the MiniDisc system limitations.
 To erase a track that has been checked out from your computer, check it back in first, and then erase it using the SonicStage software.

-Symptom Cause/Remedy Track marks cannot be erased. • This is due to the MiniDisc system limitations.
-When the data of a track is fragmented, the track mark of a fragment under 12 seconds long (recorded in SP stereo), 24 seconds long (recorded in LP2 stereo mode or monaural mode), or 48 seconds long (recorded in LP4 stereo mode) cannot be erased.
+Track marks cannot be erased. • This is due to the MiniDisc system limitations.
+When the data of a track is fragmented, the track mark of a fragment under 12 seconds long (in SP stereo), 24 seconds long (in LP2 stereo mode or monaural mode), or 48 seconds long (in LP4 stereo mode) cannot be erased.
 You cannot combine tracks recorded in different recording modes, e.g., a track recorded in stereo and a track recorded in monaural; nor can you combine a track recorded with digital connection and a track recorded with analog connection.
 The disc cannot edit on other component.
-The component does not support LP2 stereo or LP4 stereo.
-"TR FULL" appears even before the disc has reached the maximum track number or recording time.
-This is due to the MiniDisc system limitation.Repeated recording and erasing may cause fragmentation and scattering of data.
-Although those scattered data can be read, each fragment is counted as a track.
-In this case, the number of tracks may reach 254 and further recording is not possible.
-To continue recording, erase unnecessary tracks.
+The component does not support MDLP. ➡ Edit on other component that support MDLP.